fMRI Lie Detection and the Cephos / No Lie MRI Debate

 European Union.
 The EU AI Act (Regulation 2024/1689), which entered force in August 2024, prohibits in Article 5(1)(f) AI systems that infer emotions or intentions from biometric data in law-enforcement contexts.
 This categorical prohibition applies to the EU's 27 member states and, under the Act's market-conduct provisions, to any AI system placed on the EU market regardless of where it was developed.
 An fMRI lie-detection service offered to EU law-enforcement agencies by any provider would fall under this prohibition.
 The Act's provisions on high-risk AI systems in Annex III also cover biometric systems used in law enforcement, imposing additional conformity assessment and registration requirements.

 The EEG-based approach to concealed information detection uses the P300 event-related potential, a positive-going electrical deflection peaking approximately 300 milliseconds after presentation of a stimulus that is unexpected, infrequent, or significant to the subject.
-Lawrence Farwell, a Harvard-trained neuroscientist, developed the Brain Electrical Oscillations Signature (BEOS) method (also marketed under the tradename Brain Fingerprinting) in the 1990s, based on the same orienting-response logic as Lykken's CIT but measuring scalp EEG rather than peripheral physiological signals.
+Lawrence Farwell, a neuroscientist who completed his undergraduate degree at Harvard and his PhD in biological psychology at the University of Illinois at Urbana-Champaign, developed the Brain Electrical Oscillations Signature (BEOS) method (also marketed under the tradename Brain Fingerprinting) in the 1990s, based on the same orienting-response logic as Lykken's CIT but measuring scalp EEG rather than peripheral physiological signals.

 Farwell has claimed high accuracy for the technique in published studies and in testimony before trial courts.
 The technique has been admitted in two notable US contexts.
 In Harrington v.
 State (Iowa, 2001), the defendant used Brain Fingerprinting evidence in a post-conviction innocence proceeding; the court found the evidence scientifically sound but denied the motion on other grounds.
 In India, the BEAP technique (which Indian forensic agencies implement using a locally developed protocol, though the underlying P300 paradigm is the same) was used in investigations and was the subject of the Selvi court's attention.